Our vision is to ensure that our curriculum intent is embedded within our school.

 - Year 2: 95% of pupils achieve the expected standard or above in reading, writing and mathematics.

-- Year 6: 100% of pupils achieve the expected standard or above in reading, writing, grammar and mathematics
+- Year 6: At least 90% of pupils achieve the expected standard or above in reading, writing, grammar and mathematics

 - The progress of HPAG pupils is at least sustained over time (from their starting points).